INFORMATION FOR TRANSFER STUDENTS

-In order to declare a Biology major as a 3rd year transfer student, you must have completed the following biology, chemistry and math prerequisite courses before matriculating at UVA.
+In order to declare a Biology major as a 3rd year transfer student, you must have completed the following biology and chemistry prerequisite courses before matriculating at UVA.

-Credits for these courses can also be earned through AP (score 5) or IB (upper-level exam score 6 or higher).
+Credits for these courses can also be earned through AP (score 5), IB (upper-level exam score 6 or higher), transfer or dual enrollment.

 1. Two semesters of general (inorganic) chemistry lecture courses that transfer as equivalent to UVA CHEM 1410 and CHEM 1420.

-Credits for these courses can also be earned through AP (score 4 or 5) or IB (upper-level exam score 5 or higher).
+Credits for these courses can also be earned through AP (score 4 or 5), IB (upper-level exam score 5 or higher), transfer or dual enrollment.

 2. Two semesters of general (inorganic) laboratory courses that transfer as equivalent to UVA CHEM 1411 and CHEM 1421.